Upper respiratory tract infection: Antibiotics

-Prescribing antibiotics for laryngitis is not a suggested practice.
-The antibiotics penicillin V and erythromycin are not effective for treating acute laryngitis.
-Erythromycin may improve voice disturbances after a week and cough after 2 weeks, but any modest subjective benefit is not greater than the adverse effects, cost, and the risk of bacteria developing resistance to the antibiotics.
+Although most URTIs are viral and self-limiting, antibiotics are frequently overprescribed.
+Unnecessary antibiotic use contributes to antimicrobial resistance, increased healthcare costs, and possible adverse drug reactions.

 Health authorities have been strongly encouraging physicians to decrease the prescribing of antibiotics to treat common URTIs because antibiotic usage does not significantly reduce recovery time for these viral illnesses.
+Decreased antibiotic usage may help prevent drug-resistant bacteria.
 A 2017 systematic review found three interventions which were probably effective in reducing antibiotic use for acute respiratory infections: C-reactive protein testing, procalcitonin-guided management, and shared decision-making between physicians and patients.
-The use of narrow-spectrum antibiotics has been shown to be just as effective as broad-spectrum alternatives for children with acute bacterial URTIs, and has a lower risk of side effects in children.
-Decreased antibiotic usage may also help prevent drug-resistant bacteria.
-Some have advocated a delayed antibiotic approach to treating URTIs, which seeks to reduce the consumption of antibiotics while attempting to maintain patient satisfaction.
+Others have advocated a delayed antibiotic approach to treating URTIs, which seeks to reduce the consumption of antibiotics while attempting to maintain patient satisfaction.
 A Cochrane review of 11 studies and 3,555 participants explored antibiotics for respiratory tract infections.
 It compared delaying antibiotic treatment to either starting them immediately or to no antibiotics.
-Outcomes were mixed depending on the respiratory tract infection; symptoms of acute otitis media and sore throat were modestly improved with immediate antibiotics with minimal difference in complication rate.
+Outcomes were mixed depending on the respiratory tract infection; symptoms of acute otitis media and sore throat were modestly improved with immediate antibiotics, with minimal difference in complication rate.
 Antibiotic usage was reduced when antibiotics were only used for ongoing symptoms and maintained patient satisfaction at 86%.
 In a trial involving 432 children with a URTI, amoxicillin was no more effective than placebo, even for children with more severe symptoms such as fever or shortness of breath.

-For sinusitis while at the same time discouraging overuse of antibiotics the CDC recommends: